 Number 2.
-Works if both your devices are running iOS 11 (which they will be if you are reading this guide after the initial launch week).
+Works if both your devices are running iOS 11.
 Automatic Setup lets you copy across your Apple ID and home Wi-Fi setting from another device, just by bringing them close together.

 If your old iPhone (or iPad) is already running iOS 11, you can put them next to each other, follow the prompts, and avoid having to type in your Apple ID and Wi-Fi passwords.
 This makes the initial setup much smoother.

 Setting up a new iPhone X from scratch

 The guide below assumes you’re setting up your new iPhone from scratch.
 If you don’t want to do that, you’ll definitely want to check out our how-to guide on backing up your previous iPhone via an encrypted backup in iTunes.
 Even if you restore a backup to your new iPhone, chances are you’ll still want to run through this list to make sure you’re getting the most out of your device.

 Set up your new iPhone: the basics

 Re-download only the apps you need – This one is a must.
 We all have way too many apps on our iPhones that we just do not use.
 This is the big reason we do a clean set up, to be honest.
 Tap into the App Store app and make sure you’re signed into your Apple account (swipe down to the bottom of the Featured tab to see which account you’re signed in as).
 Only download apps that you’ve used in the past six months.
 Or, be daring: Just download stuff you use on a daily basis.
 We’re willing to bet it’ll be a very few.